Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Januari 2026 22.28.56 UTC
+- WIB: Sabtu, 10 Januari 2026 23.35.41 UTC
-- WITA: Sabtu, 10 Januari 2026 23.28.56 UTC
+- WITA: Minggu, 11 Januari 2026 00.35.41 UTC
-- WIT: Minggu, 11 Januari 2026 00.28.56 UTC
+- WIT: Minggu, 11 Januari 2026 01.35.41 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: technology
+Kategori: friendship